Church of England: Same-sex unions and LGBT clergy

 The Church of England has been discussing same-sex marriages and LGBT clergy.
 The church holds that marriage is a union of one man with one woman.
-The church does not allow clergy to perform same-sex marriages, but the Church of England has approved of blessings for same-sex couples following a civil marriage or civil partnership.
+The church does not allow clergy to perform same-sex marriages, but in February 2023 approved of blessings for same-sex couples following a civil marriage or civil partnership.
 The church teaches "Same-sex relationships often embody genuine mutuality and fidelity."
-In 2023, the Bishops approved "prayers of thanksgiving, dedication and for God's blessing for same-sex couples."
+In January 2023, the Bishops approved "prayers of thanksgiving, dedication and for God's blessing for same-sex couples."
+The commended prayers of blessing for same-sex couples, known as "Prayers of Love and Faith," may be used during ordinary church services, and in November 2023 General Synod voted to authorise "standalone" blessings for same-sex couples on a trial basis, while permanent authorisation will require additional steps.
 The church also officially supports celibate civil partnerships; "We believe that Civil Partnerships still have a place, including for some Christian LGBTI couples who see them as a way of gaining legal recognition of their relationship."
-The "Church of England does not conduct Civil Partnership Ceremonies or Same Sex Marriages but individual churches can conduct a service of thanksgiving after a ceremony."
-The church says "clergy in the Church of England are permitted to offer prayers of support on a pastoral basis for people in same-sex relationships;" Therefore, many Anglican churches, with clergy open to it, "already bless same-sex couples on an unofficial basis."